 Continuity of care with known and trusted Caregivers is really important and makes the end of life journey easier as they are familiar with the Elder and his/her condition, family, home and know how you like care delivered.

-Your GP or the Hospital Doctor must refer you to the Community Palliative Care Team.
+- Your GP or hospital Doctor will refer you to the Community Palliative Care Team

 Palliative Care is a journey that is so much more than satisfying the nursing needs of the client.
 It’s about caring for the mind, spirit and body of the client.
 It’s also about supporting the Elder’s family.
 Our role is to be sensitive and supportive to the client and the family in a way that is emotionally intelligent and practically helpful.
 We know it is a very sensitive time, full of emotion and therefore an extremely tiring time for family, even when they are not providing the ‘hands on’ care.